APhilip Dundas — Writer

 He is the author of Cooking Without Recipes (Little Brown, 2011) and the novel Daniel, at Sea (Backlash Press, 2020).

 He has recently completed the script of his first play, Dead & Wounded.
-Currently being developed with a director in New York.
+Currently in development.

 Philip's Substack is where the memoir is finding its public shape — essay by essay, from the same table where he makes his tea and thinks about everything else.